 Free standing cabinets in biomedical labs shall not be vented.
 Bungs shall be used to seal vent openings.

 Free standing cabinets in physical science labs (Chemistry, Nanotech, Materials Science and research involving organic synthesis) may be vented into the fume hood exhaust system or a dedicated system for hazardous materials exhaust.
-Replacement air for vented shall be ducted into the cabinet in such a way as not to compromise the specified performance of the cabinet.
+Venting of cabinets is recommended in labs with intensive chemical use such as synthetic chemistry labs.
+Replacement air for vented cabinets shall be ducted into the cabinet in such a way as not to compromise the specified performance of the cabinet.
+This may be achieved by installing a thermally-actuated vent damper such as the Safe-T-Vent from Justrite.
 A detail illustrating how the cabinet will be vented shall be submitted to the Offices of Environmental Health and Radiation Safety and University Engineer for approval.